ngorm/ngorm/README.md

-# GGORM
+# NGORM

-The fantastic ORM library for Golang, aims to be developer friendly.
+ The fork of gorm,The fantastic ORM library for Golang, that focus on
-The fork of gorm with focus on

 * Performance
 * Maintainability